SynchronetBBS/sbbs/xtrn/oneliners/readme.txt

 on Event' to 'Logon', and answer 'No' to 'Execute as Event Only.'

 There are a bunch of other options that you can leave in their default states.

+1.5) XJS oneliners lister for the web

+If you're running ecWeb, you can place the "oneliners.xjs" file in your "web/root/ecwebv3/sidebar/" directory.
+This will add a "Synchronet Oneliners" sidebar module listing the (by default) five most recent oneliners.
+Adjusting the number of displayed oneliners is a simple matter of changing the value of the "show" variable at the top of the script.

+As always, you can rename the file when placing it in the sidebar directory to change the order in which it will be loaded ("004-oneliners.xjs", etc.)
+Sidebar modules are loaded based no the numeric and then alphabetical order of their filenames.

+There is nothing about this script that makes it particular to ecWeb.
+If you're running the stock Synchronet web interface or something of your own devising, this file can always be loaded on its own, or in an iframe or whatever works for you.

 2) Rules (there are none)